django-stars/frontend-docs/docs/skeleton/routing.md

 Any valid URL path or array of paths that path-to-regexp@^1.7.0 understands.
 For more information you can read [here](https://reacttraining.com/react-router/web/api/Route/path-string-string)

 ## ~~exact~~
-Flag that will check location for fully match with path.
+Flag that will check location to fully match with path.
 For more information you can read [here](https://reacttraining.com/react-router/web/api/Route/exact-bool)

 ## ~~redirectTo~~